{Photo credit: Roy Groething}

 RESEARCH INTERESTS

-My research focuses on how law has shaped religion, family, and economy in colonial and post-colonial South Asia and in the wider Indian diaspora.
 My first book, entitled Governing Islam: Law, Empire, and Secularism in South Asia, was published by Cambridge University Press in 2018.
 The book moves between official archives of colonial law and wider spheres of public debates, bringing into conversation vernacular pamphlets and newspapers, Urdu fatwas, colonial legal cases, and legislative deliberations.
-Drawing on these wide-ranging legal archives, Governing Islam explores how colonial law constructed a new religious/secular binary that was deeply influential, and vibrantly contested inside and outside colonial courts.
+Drawing on these wide-ranging legal archives, Governing Islam explores how colonial law constructed a new religious/secular binary that was deeply influential and vibrantly contested inside and outside colonial courts.

 SELECTED PUBLICATIONS

-- Governing Islam: Law, Empire, and Secularism in South Asia (Cambridge University, Press, 2018).
+- Governing Islam: Law, Empire, and Secularism in South Asia, Cambridge University, Press, 2018.
 South Asia Edition, 2019.

 - “A Bureaucracy of Rejection: Petitioning and the Impoverished Paternalism of the British-Indian Raj.”
 Modern Asian Studies 53, no. 1 (January 2019): 177-202.